afourmy/pyNMS/README.md

 ﻿# Introduction

-Netdim is a network design and planning software.
+NetDim is a network design and planning software.

 A network in NetDim is made of:
-- devices (router, optical switch, host machine or antenna)
+- devices (router, optical switch, host machine, etc)
 - physical links (<a href="https://en.wikipedia.org/wiki/Link_aggregation">trunks</a>)
 - routes
 - traffic links